dalailomo/bsc.wad/README.md

 EPISODE 3: Playabe 100% (but still unpolished in some places)

-SECRET MAP: Unifinished rubbish so far

-Secret map: I dont even remember if it's accesible through normal playthrough, but also need some tweaks (its based\*(copypasted) on another map I did for another thingie)
+SECRET MAP: Unifinished rubbish so far, I dont even remember if its accesible through normal playthrough, but its map 10 if someone is curious...

 # Features